eric-wood/LaTeX-Refresh/README.md

 ### Dependencies
-Since OS X doesn't have inotify, I used the handy [listen gem](http://rubygems.org/gems/listen)
+Since OS X doesn't have inotify, I used the handy [listen gem](http://rubygems.org/gems/listen) Be sure you're running at least Ruby 1.9 since 1.8 doesn't support some of the nifty things I used.

 ### License
 Do as you please, but don't be a dick about it!
 I'd love to hear everyone's thoughts and will gladly accept pull requests :)